 Welcome

-In my spare time, I enjoy film photography and bouldering.
+In my spare time, I enjoy film photography, rock climbing, cooking, films, literature, and design.

 Education: